 .
-It had been agreed when Canute married Emma that the children of Canute and Emma would succeed to the throne over those of Canute’s earlier marriage.
+It had been agreed when Canute married Emma that their children would succeed to the throne over those of Canute’s first marriage.

-Harthacnut’s sister, Gunhilda, was born to Emma and Canute.
+Harthacnut’s sister, Gunhilda, was born to King Canute and Emma of Normandy.

 1028 (late Summer)

-Harthacnut aged 10 years was made regent of Denmark He left England for Denmark where his uncle, Earl Ulf, acted as regent for Harthacnut.
+Harthacnut aged 10 years was made co-King of Denmark with his father.
+He was sent to Denmark to take up the position.
+His uncle, Earl Ulf, acted as regent for Harthacnut in Denmark.

 1035 (12th November)

 King Canute died.
-Harthacnut succeeded his father as King of Denmark.
-He was nominated as his successor in England but he was still in Denmark.
+Harthacnut succeeded his father as King of Denmark and was nominated as his successor in England.
+As he was still in Denmark, his half-brother, Harold

-decided to back Harold Harefoot.
-The Witan decided that Harold should act as regent. ruling Northumbria, Mercia and East Anglia while Emma would act as regent in Wessex.
+, the most powerful nobleman.
+However, Emma of Normandy pressed the claim of Harthacnut.
+The Witan decided that Harold should act as regent ruling Northumbria, Mercia and East Anglia while Emma would act as regent in Wessex.

 1035 (late December)

-Emma’s sons by her first marriage to Edward
+Emma’s sons by her first marriage to Aethelred the Unready

-and Alfred, arrived in England.
+, arrived in England.
 Edward landed at Southampton and Alfred in Kent.
 It is thought that they had come to take the throne back for their family.
-Alfred was met at Guildford by Earl Godwin, the most powerful nobleman.
-However, Earl Godwin had not come to welcome Alfred.
-He had allied himself to Harold Harefoot, Harthacnut’s half-brother.
-Instead he seized Alfred, blinded him and then sent him to the monastery at Ely.
+Alfred was met at Guildford by Earl Godwin but he had not come to welcome Alfred.
+Instead, he seized Alfred, blinded him and then sent him to the monastery at Ely.
 On hearing of his brother’s capture, Edward returned to Normandy.

 1036 (5th February)

-Harthacnut had still not returned from Denmark to claim the throne and so the English nobles supported Harold’s claim to be King.
+Harthacnut had still not returned from Denmark to claim the throne and Harold was now supported by the English nobility.

-Following the decision of the Witan at Oxford to accept Harold I as King, Emma left England and went to Bruges.
+The Witan met at Oxford and decided to accept Harold I as King.
+Emma of Normandy left England and went to Bruges.
+Harthacnut remained in Denmark.

 1040 (17th March)

 King Harold died at the age of 24, possibly from a congenital illness.
-He was succeeded by his half-brother, Harthacnut.
+Harthacnut was now able to return to England and claim the throne.

 1040 (17th June)

-Harthacnut had been horrified by the murder of his half-brother Alfred in 1036 and after hearing from Earl Godwin that he had acted on Harold I’s orders, Harthacnut ordered that Harold’s body be disinterred, beheaded and thrown in the Thames.
+Harthacnut had been horrified by the murder of his half-brother Alfred in 1036 and after hearing from Earl Godwin that he had acted on Harold’s orders, Harthacnut ordered that Harold’s body be disinterred, beheaded and thrown in the Thames.

-Harthacnut imposed a tax on the English people to pay off the army that he had brought with him in case he had had to fight for the throne.
-However, this move made him unpopular with the English people.
+Harthacnut imposed a tax on the English people to pay off the Danish army that he had brought with him.
+This was not well received and made him unpopular with the English people.

-Having upset the King, Earl Eadwulf of Bernicia requested safe passage to apologise in person.
+Earl Eadwulf of Bernicia had upset Harthacnut and requested safe passage to apologise in person.
 However, Harthacnut did not honour the promise and had Eadwulf murdered.

-, returned to England.
-He was named as heir to Harthacnut.
+Harthacnut summoned his half-brother, Edward, known as Confessor, to return to England.
+He was named as heir to the throne.

 1042 (8th June)